langurmonkey/website-source/content/blog/2021/my-setup-2.md

 ## Mail client

 Right now I'm using [Thunderbird](https://thunderbird.net) and `mutt`, even though I'm not as comfortable with `mutt` as I would like.
-I need to invest some more time to really consolidate a workflow, as I have it fully configured with my work and personal mail already.
+I need to invest some more time to really consolidate a workflow, as I have it fully configured and ready to go with my work and personal mail accounts already.
+It just need some more love I reckon.

 ## Music player